 Golden Gate Canyon features over 35 miles of hiking trails for you and Fido to explore.
 Most of the trails are named after an animal and many will lead you and your pooch through aspen groves, so remember to bring your camera!
 To see historic buildings and seasonal streams, take the 1.2-mile Buffalo Trail.
 If your dog isn't very athletic or you're hiking with children, the .7-mile Blue Grouse Trail is the pawfect choice.
 If you and Fido don't mind getting a bit of a workout, hit the 2.8-mile Beaver Trail loop, which has been ranked as “most difficult.”
 Your efforts will be rewarded with pawmazing views of the Continental Divide, the Indian Peaks Wilderness Area, and Tremont Mountain.

 Be sure to download a map before you hit the trails as there is no cell or internet service in the park.
 Note that a couple of the trails travel through areas where hunting is allowed and that you'll be sharing some of the paths with mountain bikers and horseback riders.
 Observe proper petiquette by always keeping your pup on a 6-foot leash and cleaning up after them.
+Bring your own clean-up bags, and enough water too.
 After your hike, rest your tired feet and paws and enjoy a picnic at one of the park's 125 picnic sites.